zer0relm/cs262/Lab09/README.md

 - Disabling the AppEngine instance (Dashboard-AppEngine-Settings-Disable)
 - Stopping the SQL instance (Dashboard-SQL-Stop)
+- Deleting backup copies of the application (see above)

 The system can be restarted by reversing these two actions.
 Note that it takes a few minutes for the system to become fully active again.
-Note that even a disabled project costs ~$1/day.
-Delete the project entirely when it has be graded (of course, keep the source code in your repo).
+Note also that even a disabled project costs ~$1/day.
+Delete the project entirely when it has been graded.
+Of course, keep the source code in your repo so that you can both rebuild as needed and refer to it as a model for your project service.